gregcorbett/ssm/README.md

 The python stomp library (N.B. versions 3.1.1 and above are currently supported)
 * `yum install stomppy`

-The python daemon library (N.B. only versions below 2.2.0 are currently supported)
-* `yum install python-daemon`

 The python ldap library
 * `yum install python-ldap`

 The python dirq library
 * `yum install python-dirq`

+The python daemon library (N.B. installing this library is only required when using the SSM as a receiver and only versions of the library below 2.2.0 are currently supported)
+* `yum install python-daemon`

 You need a certificate and key in PEM format accessible to the SSM.
 There are a number of ways to do this.
 One is to make a copy of the